 Crochet | 6 min read time

-Let’s talk patterns.
-They come in all shapes and sizes, and the style of how they’re written can differ greatly across designers and companies.
-Reading a pattern can even seem like reading a foreign language to begin with.
+Knitting and crochet patterns come in all shapes and sizes, and the style they’re written in can differ greatly between designers and brands.
+For beginner crafters, reading a pattern can seem like you're reading another language to begin with!

 You will need